-Grade Level Multiple Measures Entry Data Considerations Exit Data Considerations Additional / Required 8 iReady iReady overall grade level rating grade 5 or below iReady diagnostic assessment meeting stretch goal and student no longer grade 5 or below Required SRI Historical Information SRI reading Stanine 1, 2 or 3 N/A Additional NY ELA Grade 7 Assessment Performance below State determined cut score Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (for Entry) Grade 7 Final Exam Performance below Grade level proficiency Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (as available) Entry and Exit Criteria is based on a pattern of performance that confirms a stu dent's need for continued or additional in terventions 9 iReady iReady overall grade level rating grade 6 or below iReady diagnostic assessment meeting stretch goal and student no longer grade 6 or below Required SRI Historical Information SRI reading Stanine 1, 2 or 3 N/A Additional NY ELA Grade 8 Assessment Performance below State determined cut score Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (for Entry) Grade 8 Final Exam Performance below Grade level proficiency Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (as available) Entry and Exit Criteria is based on a pattern of performance that confirms a stu terventions 10-12 English Common Core Regents Assessment (Students who enter Grade 9 in 2013-2014 or thereafter) Score lower than 65 on Regents exam.
-Score 65 or higher on Regents exam.
-Required Previous Grade Level Final Exam Performance below Grade level proficiency Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (as available) Curriculum based measures Data from curriculum based measures indicates risk of failing to meet grade level standards Passing grades in course or standards-based performance tasks.
-Additional Teacher/Counselor recommendations Counselor recommends student to receive services based on additional data Passing grades in course or standards-based performance tasks.
-Additional
+Grade Level Multiple Measures Entry Data Considerations Exit Data Considerations Required OR Supplemental 8 iReady iReady percentile ranking at the 20th percentile or below iReady diagnostic assessment meeting grade level proficiency Required NY ELA Grade 7 Assessment Performance below State determined cut score Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (for Entry) Grade 7 Final Exam Performance below Grade level proficiency Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (as available) Entry and Exit Criteria is based on a pattern of performance that confi rms a student's need for continued or additiona l interventions 9 iReady Historical Data iReady percentile ranking at the 20th percentile or below iReady diagnostic assessment meeting grade level proficiency Required NY ELA Grade 8 Assessment Performance below State determined cut score Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (for Entry) Grade 8 Final Exam Performance below Grade level proficiency Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (as available) Entry and Exit Criteria is based on a pattern of performance that confirms a student's need for continued or additional interventions 10-12 English Common Core Regents Assessment (Students who enter Grade 9 in 2013-2014 or thereafter) Score lower than 65 on the Regents exam.
+Score 65 or higher on the Regents exam.
+Required Previous Grade Level District Final Exam Performance below Grade level proficiency Performance on additional measures indicate the student is no longer at risk of not achieving the State Standards Required (as available) Curriculum based measures Data from curriculum based measures indicates risk of failing to meet grade level standards Passing grades in course or standards-based performance tasks.
+Supplemental Teacher/Counselor recommendations Counselor recommends student to receive services based on additional data Passing grades in course or standards-based performance tasks.
+Supplemental